I'm Abhinav, and among being many things, I am also a blogger.

 why am I doing it this way?

-No, I can't.
-Because the idea is to explore various topics.
+No, I am not going all over the place.
+The idea is to explore tech from various angles.
 I don't like going deeper and deeper into one rabbit hole.

 From my perspective, tech is a single giant thing that (seems to have) originated from human brain and keeps moving crazily while affecting lives (human and others) like never before.
 Whether that's a good thing or a bad thing is a different question.
 Anyways, watching it from various angles is a fun thing to do.